BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 This has not been tested for other Linux OS's.
 Let me know if you use it on other Linus OS's.

-Comment: May need to add code in setup-dockerd.sh for : if statements for checking which OS of the system is by using the follow command lsb_release -r -s Not sure this is need other than to the echo statement are missleading , also this would prevent other OS's from using these scripts, so maybe not do this ... need to think through this  ... but near the end of the setup-dockerd.sh file it calls systemctl daemon-reload and that may error on Ubuntu 14.04

 1) Download files: